juaneth/Entity-lang/README.md

 ![image](https://user-images.githubusercontent.com/68202118/145693689-e1041018-c7a8-4d00-b3f2-a9e5005ca676.png)

-It is a simple programming language with "entities" that are run in secure enviroments with secure by default permissions to run system critical operations, plus all JS is usable too with the `use: js` header.
+It is a simple programming language with "entities" that are run in secure enviroments with secure by default permissions to run system critical operations, plus all JS is usable too with the `use: js.entity` header.

 ## Run the interpreter ->
 To run the interpreter clone this repository then run `node init.js`